What Is the National Clean Air Programme (NCAP)? (Quick Answer)

 Introduction

-By outlining goals, monitoring systems, and observed patterns, the article aims to help readers understand NCAP as a policy mechanism within India’s broader environmental governance landscape.
+By outlining goals, monitoring systems, and observed patterns, the article aims to help readers understand NCAP as a policy mechanism within India’s broader air quality governance framework.
 The emphasis remains on explanation, context, and interpretation of publicly available information, without assuming certainty or uniform outcomes.

 Background and Purpose of the National Clean Air Programme